Retreat Information Winter Session

 Photos are ok.
 Please get consent before taking.

 We invite you to fully participate this weekend.
 Please put your phone and any other devices on Airport Mode as soon as you arrive, and keep it there any time you’re not actively using it!
 If you really can’t turn it off for the weekend, please set your phone to silent.
 We dare you to leave your phone in your car or cabin.
 Our lives are speeding up to ever more urgent, frantic levels.
 The uninterrupted time we have together becomes more and more of a contrast and ever more precious.
 Cell phones have become a huge disruption to both our sense of rest and relaxation, and to our connections with one another.
 Please, if you do have to use your cell phone, leave buildings and any people you may be with, while you talk on the phone.
 Thanks!

 No alcohol consumption is permitted during our event.
 Thank you.

 Smoking is allowed ONLY at a designated smoking area, which will be determined and announced on opening night.

 This year, more than ever we are asking for your cooperation in keeping our camp healthy!

 Are you sick, or starting to get sick?
 Please don’t bring your germs to camp.
 Pretend we’re a tiny cruise ship on a musical voyage.
 If you wake up with symptoms the morning of camp, please do not come to camp.
 We will make arrangements with you regarding your registration.

-If for some reason you are unable to fulfill this, we may offer an exception for a take-home antigen test to be taken at the event registration on a case-by case basis to people who are fully vaccinated.
+If for some reason you are unable to fulfill this easily, please talk to us.
+We will likely offer an exception for just one take-home antigen test to be taken at the event registration on a case-by case basis.
 You will need to bring the test (and we will have a few extra on hand).

 Unfortunately, if you do have a fever, we will have to ask you to leave.
 Please contact us if you have any questions or concerns about this policy.